arishu/MyFirstVaadinApp/README.md

 # MyFirstVaadinApp
-Vaadin is one of the best web project in North Europe
+Vaadin is one of the best web projects in North Europe